Michigan FedEx Truck Accident Lawyer

 Under the legal doctrine known as “respondeat superior,” an employer is liable for its employee’s negligence that occurs within the scope of the employee’s employment.
 However, the respondeat superior doctrine does not apply if the negligent actor is an “independent contractor” rather than an employee.

-Several federal Courts of Appeals and several state supreme courts have ruled against FedEx Ground Package System, Inc., on this issue, ruling that FedEx’s drivers in those cases were “employees,” not “independent contractors.”
+An experienced Michigan FedEx truck accident lawyer will know that several federal Courts of Appeals and several state supreme courts have ruled against FedEx Ground Package System, Inc., on this issue, ruling that FedEx’s drivers in those cases were “employees,” not “independent contractors.”

 Types of FedEx truck crashes